Driver in fatal crash outside Texas migrant shelter charged with 8 counts of manslaughter, police say

 Romero said after the crash, the driver exited his vehicle and appeared to be impaired.
 He said the driver tried to run away and yelled obscenities, but witnesses stopped him.

-The man in the video is the driver of the vehicle, Sandoval told CNN.
-He has not been named by police.
-Investigators were made aware of the video Monday morning.
+Sandoval told CNN that investigators were made aware of the video Monday morning.

 "The video is part of a separate incident investigation but related to the accident," Sandoval said.
 "We are looking at what the DA can formulate from the video to see if they have enough to potentially face charges."